reasonkc777/Snake_Xenia_using_py/README.md

 ## Setup

-To run the game, you need to have Python and Pygame installed.
+To run the game, you need to have Python, random and Pygame installed.
 You can install Pygame using pip:

 ```
 pip install pygame